 Are the majority of your symptoms immediate?

-Many food intolerances/sensitivities present symptoms as digestive issues such as bloating, change of bowel movements, loose stools, Diarrhea or IBS.
+Many food intolerances/sensitivities present symptoms as digestive issues such as bloating, change of bowel movements, loose stools, diarrhoea or IBS.
 More often, clients find that the intolerance tests and following elimination diet help them reduce or prevent symptoms from problem items.

 Intolerances usually present after a longer period of time and are usually less severe than allergy symptoms.

 Do you suffer from visible inflammation?

 Rapid inflammation after contact with a trigger item(s) is usually a sign of an allergy as this is the body’s immune response.
 Severe inflammation can be dangerous and if this has or does occur you should contact your medical practitioner.